my-cumbria-logo, my-cumbria-logo Toggle navigation

 • A decision is made under malpractice or disciplinary procedures

-Outcomes of a Confirmed Failure depend on your level:
+Outcomes of a Confirmed Failure depend on your level and programme:

 • Levels 3–4: may lead to discontinuation